lyokato/WebAuthnKit-iOS/README.md

 ## Registration Flow

-With a flow which is described in following documents, WebAuthnClient creates a credential if success.
+With a flow which is described in following documents, WebAuthnClient creates a credential if it succeeded.

 - https://www.w3.org/TR/webauthn/#createCredential
 - https://www.w3.org/TR/webauthn/#op-make-cred